 Students must be actively participating in classes to receive financial aid.
-Based on regulations, students must begin attendance in order to receive financial aid.
-In the case of online classes, students must be actively participating in order to determine if they are eligible to keep their aid that was awarded/disbursed or if adjustments will be made.
-For financial aid purposes only, actively participating will be defined as a student who completes assignments, logs on regularly, participates in classroom discussions, if applicable, and completes at least one test/quiz.
-Students who are determined to not be actively participating, will not be eligible to receive financial aid for that term.
+Based on regulations, students must begin attendance to receive financial aid assistance.
+In the case of online courses, students must be actively participating in order to determine if they are eligible to keep their aid that was awarded/disbursed or if adjustments will be made.
+For financial aid purposes only, actively participating will be defined as a student who completes assignments, logs on regularly, participate in classroom discussions, if applicable, and completes at least one test/quiz.
+Students who are determined not to be actively participating will not be eligible to receive financial aid for that term.

-When a loan student graduates, leaves school or drops below half-time enrollment, the Financial Aid Office will mail exit counseling materials to the mailing address the College has on file.
-We strongly encourage students to log on to studentloans.gov and click on "Complete Exit Counseling”.
+When a loan student graduates, leaves school, or drops below half-time enrollment, the Financial Aid & Scholarships Office will mail an exit counseling letter to the mailing address the College has on file.
+We strongly encourage students to log on to studentloans.gov and click on "Complete Exit Counseling."
 You will find information that will be helpful when you begin to repay your student loan.

-The Financial Aid Office also offers in-person exit counseling sessions.
-If interested, please contact the Financial Aid Office.
+The Financial Aid & Scholarships Office also offers in-person exit counseling sessions.
+If interested, please contact the Financial Aid & Scholarships Office.

 If a student is admitted into an eligible program and takes remedial coursework within that program, the student may be considered for financial aid.
-The Financial Aid office is authorized to count up to and including 30 credit hours of these courses in the student's enrollment status for financial aid.
+The Financial Aid & Scholarships Office is authorized to count up to and including 30 credit hours of these courses in the student's enrollment status for financial aid.

-The tuition charges the student owes for dropped/withdrawn class(es) are determined by the refund policy.
+The refund policy determines the tuition charges the student owes for dropped/withdrawn class(es).
 The difference between the amount owed to ECC and the financial aid earned by the student will be the student's responsibility.
 Students with outstanding balances may be restricted from enrolling in subsequent terms at ECC and may be ineligible to receive grades, transcripts, and other College services.

-Student are encouraged to contact the Financial Aid & Scholarships Office prior to withdrawing form class(es).
+Students are encouraged to contact the Financial Aid & Scholarships Office before withdrawing from class(es).

 In accordance with the U.S. Department of Education and State of Illinois student aid regulations, ECC is required to establish minimum standards of academic progress to qualify for federal and state financial aid.
-This Satisfactory Academic Progress Policy measures a student’s academic progress in three ways.
-Students must meet all three standards to be in satisfactory status.
+The purpose of the Financial Aid Satisfactory Academic Progress (SAP) Policy is to ensure students are making progress toward the completion of their educational program of study.
+Students must meet all three standards to be in a satisfactory status.

-Satisfactory Progress Policy For Federal Veterans & Military Service Benefits
+Satisfactory Progress Policy for Federal Veterans and Military Service Benefits

 The academic records of students receiving federal veterans or military service benefits will be reviewed at the end of each semester.
-Those students who are on academic probation, warning or suspension, as defined by the institution, for two consecutive semesters will be reported to the Department of Veterans Affairs as not making satisfactory progress or conduct.
-This policy is in accordance with 38 CFR, Part 21 Section 4253.
+Those students who are on academic probation, warning, or suspension, as defined by the institution, for two consecutive semesters will be reported to the Department of Veterans Affairs (VA) as not making satisfactory progress or conduct.
+This policy is in accordance with 38 CFR, Part 21, Section 4253.

 - Achieves good academic standing, as defined by the institution.

-- Obtains institutional counseling for the purpose of correcting his/her unsatisfactory progress.
+- Obtains institutional counseling to correct unsatisfactory progress.
 A copy of the counselor's findings may be submitted in support of the request for resumption of payment.

-- Submits to the VA his/her statement describing the cause for the unsatisfactory progress or conduct, the actions he/she has taken to correct the problem, and his/her reasons for believing that the requested program is suitable to his/her aptitudes, interests and abilities.
+- Submits to the VA a statement describing the cause for the unsatisfactory progress or conduct, the actions they have taken to correct the problem, and their reasons for believing that the requested program is suitable to their aptitudes, interests, and abilities.
 Submit additional evidence as requested by the VARO.